whosonfirst/whosonfirst-properties/properties/mz/README.md

 ## remarks

-The name of the markdown file containing human-readable notes for a given record.
-The file is stored in the same folder and contains edit notes about that record.",
+The name of the markdown file(s) containing human-readable notes for a given record.
+The file is stored in the same folder and contains edit notes about that record.

 #### Example

 ```
-data/115/885/753/1/1158857531-remarks.md
+"mz:remarks:[
+  "1158857531-remarks.md"
+]
 ```

 ## tier_locality